lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

 The individual fields are returned as PDF::Field sub-roles (see PDF::Class).

-If the field is displayed it is also a subclass of PDF::Annot, most commonly PDF::Annot::Widget.
+Displayed fields are also a subclass of PDF::Annot, most commonly PDF::Annot::Widget.

     use PDF::API6;
     use PDF::Field;